 I would love to make a performance report like this at work.

 One other tiny thing I love about this – the 2014-2015 reports are all (with the exception of one) written by women.
 I asked someone about this and they were like “yeah that’s because the Etsy performance team is mostly women!”.
 And Lara Hogan from before is Senior Engineering Manager of Performance and Infrastructure Chief of Staff.

 Of course having majority-women teams and teams led by women is a totally normal & reasonable thing but it made me happy to see.
-While we’re talking about things by women I admire who work at Etsy I’m going to link you to Katherine Daniels’ incredible post On Showing up to the Table.
-She also has a book coming out called Effective DevOps!
+While we’re talking about things by people I admire who work at Etsy I’m going to link you to Ryn Daniels’ incredible post On Showing up to the Table.
+They also have a book coming out called Effective DevOps!